Snowshoe Mountaineering 2003

 This is the Dave Butcher photo diary of a snowshoe mountaineering trip to the Tour de Bavon area of Switzerland.

 Black and white photography is used here to illustrate a 6 day snowshoe mountaineering trip.
 Based in Vallorcine, France and 1 night at the Grand St Bernard Pass Monastery in Switzerland.
-The diary / log is included beneath the pictures.

 This was our first full week of snowshoeing, having tried it for one day the year before.
 Our guide was Hilary Sharp (Trekking in the Alps) and we met in the second week of March 2003 in Vallorcine, France, where she lives.